L-iet/pylogic/journal.md

 6:54pm: end session.
 I think I've finished with ordering and expressions directories.
 Need to work on relation and quantified.
 I will now work on a new program for better time management and journalling.

+# Wednesday June 12, 2024, 6:55pm PT
+Begin session.
+I want to write a program for easier time management and journalling.